Yankees vs. Rockies Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Clarke Schmidt (4-6) will take the mound for the Yankees, his 19th start of the season.
+- The Yankees will send Gerrit Cole (9-2) to the mound for his 20th start this season.

-- In 18 starts, Schmidt has pitched through or past the fifth inning 11 times.
-He has a season average of 4.6 frames per outing.
+- Cole has pitched five or more innings in two straight games and will look to extend that streak.

-- He has finished five appearances without allowing an earned run in 19 chances this season.
+- In 19 appearances this season, he has finished four without allowing an earned run.

 |Opponent